-- A: The Board recommends a vote: - 1.
-FOR the election of Kendall Larsen and Gary W. Feiner as our Class I directors; - 2.
-FOR the ratification of the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
-FOR the approval of the compensation of our named executive officers; - 4.
-FOR a three-year frequency of advisory votes on the compensation of our named executive officers; and - 5.
-FOR the approval of the Company's Amended and Restated 2013 Equity Incentive Plan and the reservation of shares thereunder.
+A: The Board recommends a vote:

+- 1. FOR the election of Thomas M. O'Brien and Heidy Chow, as our Class II directors; - FOR the ratification of the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
+FOR the approval of the compensation of our named executive officers; and - 4.
+FOR the approval of an amendment to our Plan to, among other things, increase the share reserve.